rebeccaly/virgil/wiki/glossary.md

 ## Asymmetric Key
 One of a pair of keys used with an asymmetric cryptographic algorithm.
 Such an algorithm uses two cryptographic keys: a "public key" for encryption and a "private key" for decryption.
 In signature and verification, the roles are reversed: the public key is used for verification, and the private key is used for signature generation.
 The most important feature of such algorithms is that their security does not depend on keeping the public key secret (though it may require some assurance of authenticity of public keys, for example, that they be obtained from a trusted source).
 Secrecy of the private key is required.

+## Authentication
+The process of verifying that a message was created by a specific individual (or program).
+Like encryption, authentication can be either symmetric or asymmetric.
+Authentication is necessary for effective encryption.

 ## Card Request
 A specially formatted electronic message (sent to a server) used to request a card.
 The request must contain the information required by the application to authenticate the request, plus the public key of the entity requesting the card.